 Recovery and Results

-Following surgery, your doctor will apply a soft splint externally which will help your nose retain its new shape during the healing process.
+Following surgery, Dr. Castellano will apply a soft splint externally which will help your nose retain its new shape during the healing process.
 Packing may also be used inside the nose to maintain internal stability within the septum.
 The splint will need to be worn for about a week, although the packing is often removed the day after your surgery.